-Identity Theft in Lansing
+Identity Theft Lawyer in Lansing

 Identity theft is a relatively new offense that can cover a very large array of charges and conditions.
 The theft of someone’s information or access to private accounts is identity theft, in the most general sense possible.
 However, it extends to accessing email private information, bank account information, posing as someone else, and many more.